The Nursing in Practice January/February issue is now available in print, online and as an app.

 The 11 clinical, peer-reviewed articles include the following: caring for patients with essential tremor, hidden signs and symptoms of breast cancer, helping patients through the menopause, cervical cancer screening, managing chronic kidney disease, diabetic retinopathy, diagnosing and treating colorectal cancer and much more.

 Nursing in Practice’s Health Visitor Supplement is released alongside this issue.
-The special kicks off with an introduction from Public Health England and Department of Health’s health visiting advisors Justine Rooke and Theresa Bishop.
+The special kicks off with an introduction from Public Health England and Department of Health’s health visiting advisers Justine Rooke and Theresa Bishop.
 They look at the six high-impact areas that identify where health visitors make an impact to child health outcomes.

 The magazine continues with articles focusing on the transfer of health visitors from NHS England to local authorities, babies and eyesight problems, the meningococcal group Bvaccine’s introduction into the childhood immunisation schedule, supporting families with postnatal depression and promoting early infant development.